atroche/clj-zendesk/README.md

 # clj-zendesk

 A client for the [Zendesk REST API](https://developer.zendesk.com/rest_api/docs/core/introduction).
+PRs, feature requests and bug reports very welcome!

 It currently only supports the following operations: